 15. Listen to Live Music: Whether it’s jazz in Greenwich Village or an Indie Rock Band on the Lower East Side, find a dark corner, sip a cocktail, and groove to your favorite tunes.

-16. Rent a Citibike and Ride Along the Hudson: With bike docking stations located up and down Manhattan’s west side, it’s easier than ever to rent a bike and enjoy the bike path stretching from north to south along the Hudson River’s edge.
+16. Rent a Bike and Ride Along the Hudson: With bike docking stations located up and down Manhattan’s west side and bike rentals on the fringes of Central Park, it’s easier than ever to rent a bike and enjoy the bike path stretching from north to south along the Hudson River’s edge.
 Don’t forget your camera!

 17. Walk around South Street Seaport: Historic buildings and ships, cobblestone streets, shops, dining, and street performers!
 The southern tip of Manhattan is the oldest part of the city and is brightly revitalized.
 How could you come to the island of Manhattan without experiencing the seaport!?